AngRobert/Proiect-POO/README.md

 Minigame: Dodge the randomly spawning enemies in order to stay alive!
 Use the WASD keys to move the player.

+Enemies: Frogs only spawn from the second minigame onward.

 Controls:

 Q or E: Stroke (move your arms) in the water.
 Alternate both Q and E for more speed.
 Make sure to respect the timing given by the circle at the top of the screen!
 When the green outer circle touches the rim of the